21.4.07

 Select the statement which appeals most to you.
 If none of them appeal then move onto the next question.

-“We are nothing without society.
+"We are nothing without society.
 Nobody can live alone and everyone is shaped by their peers.
-We need everyone to recognise that they are part of society and that the needs of that society are more important than any petty personal aspirations.”
+We need everyone to recognize that they are part of society and that the needs of that society are more important than any petty personal aspirations."

 Alters Equality Score by +14%